viperproject/gobra-book/src/04/sort.md

 ```

 The abstraction function `View` converts the slice to a sequence.
-With the helper function `viewAux` we recursively construct the sequence while building up the postcondition that we have already converted the current prefix.
+With the helper function `viewAux`, we recursively construct the sequence while building up the postcondition that we have already converted the current prefix.
 <!-- - (must use unfolding there) -->
 ``` go
 {{#include ./sort.go:IntSliceView}}